assembler-institute/py10-Python_project/README.md

 # py10-Python_project

-Here you can find the soluitions to the Python project.
+Here you can find the solution to the Python project and the people.txt file you have to create.